SimonYip22/AI-Symptom-Checker/README.md

 ![Stars](https://img.shields.io/github/stars/SimonYip22/ai-symptom-checker)
 ![Contributors](https://img.shields.io/github/contributors/SimonYip22/ai-symptom-checker)

-A simple **rule-based symptom checker** in Python that ranks possible medical conditions based on user-entered symptoms.
+A simple **Python-based rule-based AI symptom checker**, a command-line tool that ranks possible medical conditions based on user-entered symptoms.
 Designed for educational purposes and future AI/ML expansion.

 ---

 ## TL;DR

-Enter symptoms one by one, and the program returns the **top 3 likely conditions** with matched symptoms and advice.
+Enter symptoms one by one, and the program returns the **top 3 likely conditions** ranked with % likelihood, and with matched symptoms, returns **most likely condition** and advice for management.

 ---